yazz/VisualJS/README.md

 #### How does Yazz relate to Unison language
 There is no relation except that both Unison and Yazz are based on the principal of immutable code.

+#### I’m already invested in my editor, language, etc… Can I keep using them with Yazz?
+Yazz's basic file format is text, so you can use any editor.

 #### Is there community for Pilot?
 You can be the first to join us here http://yazz-workspace.slack.com